-Overall Score Defy Extreme Stain at 2 Year Period: 4.625
+Overall Score Behr Premium Wood Stain at 2 Year Period: 4.625

 – Behr Premium Deck Stain gets our lowest score to date of all deck stains tested.
-The initial appearance, application and peeling makes Behr Decking Stain a poor choice for any exterior wood restoration project.
+The initial appearance, application, and peeling making Behr Decking Stain a poor choice for any exterior wood restoration project.

 Where To Buy: Home Depot